apache/allura/pyforge/docs/platform_tour.rst

     used by the platform to set the context before calling the registered callback, and all of which reference the *source* of the message.
-If the reactor callback is an instance method, it will be called once for each instance of the plugin that exists for the given project for each message received on its queue.
+If the reactor callback is an instance method, it will be called once for each instance of the tool that exists for the given project for each message received on its queue.
 If it is a class method, it will be called once for each message received on its queue.
-For instance, the Tracker plugin may be configured to react to SCM commit messages in order to generate links between SCM commits and Tracker tickets.  *All tracker instances* in a project will be notified of SCM commits in such a case.
+For instance, the Tracker tool may be configured to react to SCM commit messages in order to generate links between SCM commits and Tracker tickets.  *All tracker instances* in a project will be notified of SCM commits in such a case.

-In order to create a callback function for an auditor or a reactor, simply add a method to the plugin application class that is decorated either with the `@audit` or the `@react` decorator.
-For instance, the forum plugin defines a reactor on the `Forum.new_post` message::
+In order to create a callback function for an auditor or a reactor, simply add a method to the tool application class that is decorated either with the `@audit` or the `@react` decorator.
+For instance, the forum tool defines a reactor on the `Forum.new_post` message::

     @react('Forum.new_post')